← Back to letter types

 • The exact deductions you dispute, line by line

-• Why each disputed charge is not your responsibility — normal wear, pre-existing, no supporting evidence, etc.
+• Why each charge is not your responsibility (normal wear, pre-existing condition, no proof, and similar)

-• A formal request for supporting invoices, receipts, and dated photos
+• A request for invoices, receipts, and dated photos

 • A response deadline, typically 7 to 14 calendar days